CoBank Sharing Success Grant

 This year, CoBank established a $3 million fund to match charitable contributions made by its cooperative members.
 The matching grant program is designed to celebrate the vital role that cooperatives play in individual communities across the country.
 CoBank states that partnering with their customers to support worthy causes they care about is a great way for them to make a positive difference and fulfill its mission of service to rural America.

 “Thanks to our board of trustees and CoBank, the Sharing Success Grant enables Victory Electric to give back to the communities we serve,” Laws said.

 2017 was the sixth year Victory awarded “Sharing Success” grants to local non-profits.
 Applicants must be federally recognized as 501(c)(3) nonprofit organizations.
 The Bucklin Library received a $10,000 grant in 2012 to help fund the construction of their new library building.
 In 2013, the Mission of Mercy dental clinic in Dodge City was awarded $10,000.
 The project funded in 2014 was the Stauth Memorial Museum in Montezuma for their “Suits in Space” exhibit.
 In 2016, local shelter and food bank, the Manna House, was awarded the grant to repair and upgrade their facilities.
 Last year, the Depot Theater used the $10,000 to upgrade their theater sound system.
 And this year, the Ford County Historical Society received $10,000 to make repairs and restore Home of Stone - Mueller Schmidt House.

-If your non-profit organization is interested in applying for the CoBank Sharing Success Grant, the application for the 2018 grant will be available here in the spring to download.
+If your non-profit organization is interested in applying for the CoBank Sharing Success Grant, the application for the 2018 grant is available here.